grantmacken/newBase60/README.md

 ## Repo Source Code Conventions

 ```
+├── .env
 ├── content
 │   └── newBase60.xqm   - the xQuery library named after this repo name
 └── unit-tests
     └── t-newBase60.xqm - same as above but prefixed with 't-'
 ```

-These are the only source code file the remainder files are just scaffolding put in place to build the deployable archive *xar*
+These are the only source code files the remainder files are just scaffolding put in place to build the deployable archive *xar*

+Apart form these 2 files, the Makefile contains..

 ## Repo Build Scaffolding